 Coming together to plant trees is one of the most effective ways to help restore forests, protect wildlife, and create smart market linkages between farmers and people around the world.
 Just as global issues impact on the local, complex problems like deforestation require coordinated solutions across many stakeholder groups.
 However, sometimes the first step towards positive change can be as simple as planting a tree.

 We are incredibly grateful to work with amazing people and partners like The Rainforest Alliance to find win-win solutions to benefit local communities and the environment.
 Our partnership now spans several countries in Latin America and Asia, with many more reforestation initiatives in the works.
-This project is ongoing with lots more to be done, so plant a tree in Indonesia today to help support sustainable livelihoods, protect endangered species and ensure a brighter future for Sumatra’s world heritage rainforests!
+Support reforestation projects in areas like Asia!